Skip to content

 A drawn rectangle sits on top of the text.
 The characters are still in the PDF's content stream — selectable, copyable, extractable.

-It re-extracts the text layer in your browser and pattern-matches for emails, SSNs, phone and card numbers that survived.
+It re-reads the file in your browser and pattern-matches for emails, SSNs, phone and card numbers that survived — in the page text, in superseded prior saves of the file, in metadata, form fields, attachments and annotations.
 Masked, never shown raw.

 Omitly removes the underlying data, verifies each region is empty, and writes a signed audit log — on-device.
 A black box can't do that.